-Shaykh Rizwan Arastu is a graduate of the Islamic Seminary of Qum, Iran.
-Prior to the seminary, he received his bachelor’s degree in ecology and evolutionary biology along with minors in near eastern studies and education from Princeton University.
-Shaykh Rizwan is the founding director of the Islamic Texts Institute, a non-profit aimed at making Islamic sources accessible to non-specialists.
-Shaykh Rizwan is the founder of Islamic-Literacy.org, a web-based educational platform that aims to help all Muslims become Islamically literate.
-He is also a faculty at the Ahl al-Bayt Islamic Seminary in Chicago.
+Shaykh Rizwan Arastu is a graduate of the Islamic Seminary of Qum and Princeton University.
+He is the founding director of the Islamic Texts Institute, a non-profit aimed at making Islamic sources accessible to non-specialists.
+He is also the founder of Islamic-Literacy.org, a web-based educational platform that aims to help all Muslims become Islamically literate.
 He lives with his wife and six children in Elgin, IL.

 Sayyid Sulayman Hassan